RodneyShag/Git/readme.md

 ## Submit changes

-1. `git status` - to see what's modified
+1. `git status` to list new or modified files not yet committed
 1. `git add <file>`
 1. `git commit -m "<commit message>"`
 1. `git push` to push the code to the repository.
 If it fails since code needs to be pulled first, do: